3-2-1: Part 3: The acts and prize clues

-The clues became notorious for being almost impossibly difficult and obscure, having only a remote connection to the prizes, which contestants sometimes did not appear to grasp even after Ted had revealed it to them.
+The clues became notorious for being very difficult and obscure, having only a remote connection to the prizes, which contestants sometimes did not appear to grasp even after Rogers had revealed it to them.
 It has often been suggested that the clues had more than one possible explanation, allowing the producers to control which prize the contestants received.
-Indeed, in one episode, Ted jokingly said to confused contestants, attempting to make a decision: "well, the rhymes could mean anything, as you know.".
+Indeed, in one episode, Rogers jokingly said to confused contestants, attempting to make a decision: "well, the rhymes could mean anything, as you know."

-For example, a wishbone brought on by Sonny Hayes came with the clue "Take one that never changes, add a pub and a precious stone, bring them all up-to-date, and now, you're on your own.", which the contestants rejected hoping it referred to Dusty Bin.
-Rogers' explanation of the clue was: "'Take one that never changes', well, that could be Dusty Bin which of course is where you might throw a wishbone.
-'Add a pub and a precious stone', well, that doesn't point to Dusty.
-'Bring them all up-to-date, and now you're on your own.'.
-Well, what about the wishbone?
-Sonny said 'a large wishbone', so what might a large wishbone come from?
-Something larger than a chicken.
-Turkey, maybe?
-Now, 'one that never changes.' is a constant, a pub can also be an inn, there's a lot of precious stones but how many go with 'constant inn'?
-How about opal?
-Yes, Constantinople, up to date, the pride of Turkey, you've rejected a 3–2–1 holiday!".